Is Norway Expensive?

 Is Norway expensive to visit?

 Norway is not as popular with tourists as other countries, but you'll find a nice selection of destinations at a range of prices.
-Oslo is one of the most expensive places to visit.
+Bergen is one of the most expensive places to visit.
 However, if you're looking for a cheaper alternative, you can check out Lofoten Islands.

 Average daily price of selected cities in Norway, by affordability